How does buy to let work?

 Remember that you could get hit by unexpected costs such as a broken washing machine.

-You'll also have to pay Capital Gains Tax on any profits over a certain threshold if you sell the property.
+If you decide to sell the property, any profits over a certain threshold mean you’ll have to pay Capital Gain Tax.
 You can get more information on gov.uk

 When your property is empty